-My work has been published in a range of leading Geography journals including Environment and Planning A, International Journal of Urban and Regional Research, Area, Global Networks, and Tijdschrift voor Economische en Sociale Geografie, as well as in a research monograph (Cultural Production in and Beyond the Recording Studio, Routledge, 2014).
+His work has been published in a range of leading Geography journals including Environment and Planning A, International Journal of Urban and Regional Research, Area, Global Networks, and Tijdschrift voor Economische en Sociale Geografie, as well as in a research monograph (Cultural Production in and Beyond the Recording Studio, Routledge, 2014).

-I am a member of the University’s Centre for Research in Communication and Culture (CRCC).
+He is a member of the University’s Centre for Research in Communication and Culture (CRCC).